MAGALA-RICHARD/documentation-example/doc/api.rst

    Updates soil parameters and configurations for downloaded soil data in simulation models.

             This method adjusts soil physical and organic parameters based on provided soil tables and applies these adjustments to specified simulation models.
-Optionally, it can adjust the Radiation Use Efficiency (RUE) based on a Carbon to Sulfur ratio (CSR) sampled from the provided soil tables.

             Parameters:
                  :param soil_tables (list): A list containing soil data tables.
 Expected to contain: see the naming convention in the for APSIM - [0]: DataFrame with physical soil parameters. - [1]: DataFrame with organic